BrickBot/GNU-Legacy-Toolchain/patches/README.md

 Subsequent to the final release of GCC 3 ([v3.4.6 on March 6, 2006](https://gcc.gnu.org/develop.html)), four additional patches were pushed to the
 [releases/gcc-3.4](https://github.com/gcc-mirror/gcc/commits/releases/gcc-3.4/) branch.
 Patch files are available in both \*.diff and \*.patch forms.
 * ~~m32r~~: Three patches—all released later in 2006—pertain to m32r support but are superseded by more comprehensive patches from Debian (c.f. the Debian patch section).
-* bison: The fourth patch—from 2009—provides a fix for compatibility with bison 2.4.1.
+* ~~bison~~: The fourth patch—from 2009—provides a fix for compatibility with bison 2.4.1.
+Superseded by the more recent pair of Bison patches from the Red Hat compatibility patches.

 ### System Update Compatibility Patches
 * [Convert `struct ucontext` to `ucontext_t`](https://github.com/BrickBot/GNU-Legacy-Toolchain/issues/8)